 The biennial Living at the Intersection Symposium serves CST’s mission to broaden and deepen participation in STEM.
 The Symposium is designed to define and explore intersections of science and engineering with the arts, humanities and social sciences.
 The Symposium enables participants to look beyond their disciplinary labels for synergies that inspire new, rewarding ways of thinking, doing, and collaborating.
-During the Symposium, we invite you to play, create, and explore at our Interactive Stations.
+During the 2018 Symposium, we invited attendees to play, create, and explore at our Interactive Stations including

 - Creativity and Drawing in Virtual and Augmented Reality

 Ready to unleash your creativity in a limitless, virtual space?
 Visit the Creativity, Drawing, AR & Virtual Reality station and let your imagination run wild!
 At this station, you’ll have the opportunity to learn the easy-to-use apps, Google Tilt Brush and Oculus Quill, while experimenting with Joshue Ott’s AR drawing app “superDraw”.

 - The Intersection of Engineering and the Arts: A Working Definition